-- Mandatory use of helmets has proven to reduce severe injuries by almost 85% in addition to cutting the number of bicycle-related fatalities.
+Mandatory helmet laws do increase helmet use, which reduces significantly the number and severity of head injuries.
+Studies show that use of helmets can reduce severe injuries by almost 85% in addition to reducing the number of bicycle-related fatalities.

-- Simply owning a helmet will not necessarily insure safety.
+Simply owning a helmet will not insure safety.
 It must be used!
-Children should be monitored to be certain that they not avoiding helmet use because of peer pressure.
+Children should be monitored to be certain that they are not avoiding helmet use because of peer pressure.

-- It is important that your helmet fits properly and is worn correctly.
-A proper fit helps a bicyclist realize the full benefit of helmet use.
+Helmet need to fit properly be worn correctly.
+A proper fit helps a bicyclist get the full benefit of helmet use.
 A poorly fitting helmet will provide significantly less protection.

 Safety in Off-Road Conditions

-- Bicycle riding has evolved from a mode of transportation to a widely enjoyed hobby and recreational sport.
-Off-road riding and racing has certainly increased in popularity over the past decade.
+Bicycle riding has evolved from a mode of transportation to a widely enjoyed hobby and recreational sport.
+Off-road riding and racing has certainly increased in popularity in recent years.

 The majority of off-road injuries involve cuts and scrapes to the arms and legs.
 However, off-road or all-terrain cyclists sustain more severe injuries-such as fractures and dislocations-than road cyclists.